Pusty/writeups/HITCONCTF2020/README.md

 This challenge was pretty easy, the binary contained all the constrains for the 20 input numbers after each other.
-The control flow was a unusual but besides that reimplementing them in python and solving for them with z3 directly worked:
+The control flow was a bit unusual but besides that reimplementing them in python and solving for them with z3 directly worked:

 ```python
 from z3 import *